NLP-Capstone-4/Hallucination-Detection-and-Interpretability-for-Summarization/Training_Approach_1/data_prep/readme.md

    3. Generate tags (gold labels) for the source by adding 'O' in front of the existing 'Annotations' for 'Dialog' tokens and the special separator token <SEP>.
 It's important to observe that the final token in our 'Annotations' (O or M) will correspond to the special ending token <EOS>.
    4. Create distinctive feature names (unique labels) based on the gold labels (tags) and subsequently perform one-hot encoding on the tags using the corresponding feature name index.
    5. Tokenize 'source' and 'tags'
-   6. Upload dataset on huggingface [Deojoandco/capstone_hal_without_gold](https://huggingface.co/datasets/Deojoandco/capstone_hal_without_gold)
+   6. Uploaded datasets on huggingface

+         [Deojoandco/capstone_hal_without_gold](https://huggingface.co/datasets/Deojoandco/capstone_hal_without_gold)

          [Deojoandco/capstone_hal_with_gold](https://huggingface.co/datasets/Deojoandco/capstone_hal_with_gold)